 There are opportunities for both inside classroom skills building & outside classroom knowledge creation.
 There are also extracurricular opportunities to attend guest lectures with elders & Indigenous leaders, and join student groups.

 Indigenous Knowledge & Environmental Sustainability Certificate

 The Ethnobotany Garden surrounding the University of Montana's Payne Family Native American Center provides an opportunity for public education and a living laboratory for students.
-Fittingly, it sits on the site of a historic Salish Indian encampment, and the building is designed to reflect that legacy as well as the heritage and cultures of all Montana tribes.
-The Ethnobotany Garden contains native grasses and bushes connecting eight stone circles which include Native plants important to the twelve tribes of Montana and Rocky Mountain area.
+Fittingly, it sits on traditional Salish lands, and the Ethnobotany Garden contains eight stone circles which include Native plants important to the twelve tribes of Montana.

-The University of Montana has hundreds of acres of natural areas available for research, education and recreation - all within historic Salish territory.
+The University of Montana has hundreds of acres of natural areas available for research, education and recreation - all within traditional Salish lands.
 This includes 500 acres on the face of the iconic Mount Sentinel, and 100 acres on the banks of the Bitterroot River at Fort Missoula.
 These places are managed with the help of student interns primarily for conservation and restoration of Native plants.